Ali-Mahmoud98/Ali-Mahmoud98/README.md

 <!--<img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="290" height="320">-->

-Hi there 👋! 🙂I'm **Ali Mahmoud**, an Embedded Software engineer 🚀 from Egypt with a passion for building efficient and reliable systems, I'm interested in DevOps and working to expand my skillset.
+<h2>Hi there 👋! 🙂I'm **Ali Mahmoud**, an Embedded Software engineer 🚀 from Egypt with a passion for building efficient and reliable systems, I'm interested in DevOps and working to expand my skillset.</h2>

 ### Languages and Tools 🛠: